|Sarkozy’s pension reform has triggered a showdown with unions that sunk a previous effort 15 years ago|

 Oil industry strike

-The oil industry and education workers have also joined in the strike.
+Workers in the oil industry have also joined in the strike.

-Employees at France’s biggest oil port, Fos-Lavera, have now halted work for 15 straight days, and the education ministry predicted that more than a fourth of the country’s elementary and pre-kindergarten teachers would strike on Tuesday.
+Employees at France’s biggest oil port, Fos-Lavera, have now halted work for 15 straight days.

 One poll of around 1,000 people published in the newspaper Le Parisien found that 69 per cent of respondents supported the new strike, while 61 per cent supported a “continuous and lasting” one.